Sujimoshi/webpack-one-to-one-plugin/README.md

 # webpack-one-to-one-plugin
 Allow to make webpack build without bundling to one file.
 This plugin will emit all files in the dependency tree to `output.path` as separate files.

-Fork of [this plugin](https://github.com/DrewML/webpack-emit-all-plugin), but with some fixes and refactoring
+Fork of [this plugin](https://github.com/DrewML/webpack-emit-all-plugin), but with some fixes and refactoring, also support webpack 3 and webpack 4

 ## Install
 ```sh